Key Workplace Policies & Procedures

 1. Bullying & harassment policy

-This is a really important policy, setting clear lines about what will not be tolerated by an employer and the process which will be followed should complaints of this nature be made.
+This is a really important policy, setting clear lines about what an employer will not tolerate and the process that will be followed should complaints of this nature be made.

 2. Data protection policy

 Data protection policies demonstrate the company's commitment to ensuring the protection and privacy of personal data.
-If a company is subject to compliance audits or experiences a data breach, then its data protection policy can be presented as evidence demonstrating the company's commitment to data protection principles to mitigate any penalties.
+Suppose a company is subject to compliance audits or experiences a data breach.
+In that case, its data protection policy can be presented as evidence demonstrating the company's commitment to data protection principles to mitigate any penalties.

 3. Maternity/paternity/adoption policy